Free classes can dilute university brands

 Obviously, this is an intriguing option – who wouldn’t want to be able to say he or she had taken a course at Harvard?
 But how does a school maintain its brand’s integrity when it offers its prestigious commodities for free?
 Will Duke, Harvard or any other school administering free courses tarnish its brand’s legacy?
 I think they will if they choose this route.

-Free classes will weaken the brand of these schools.
+Free classes will weaken those university brands.
 Each enjoys a reputation for selectivity and academic rigor.
 That’s what separates America’s elite universities from all the others.
 This exclusivity is why both students and parents are willing to pay more in tuition.

 Jason Wingard, the vice dean of The University of Pennsylvania’s Wharton School has it right when he notes that, “Universities recognize that they could be jeopardizing their hard-won reputations and their time-tested business model…You run the risk of potentially diluting your brand.”